Ed Ruscha’s Artists’ Books: An Innovative Approach

 burning small fires nauman

 Ed Ruscha’s artist books are “complex and refractory objects that have confounded repeated attempts at categorization” as Kevin Hatch put it aptly in an article about Ruscha in the October magazine in 2005.
 In the beginning, Ruscha’s artist books were classified as West Coast Pop.
-Later Sol Lewitt called them conceptual art and also connections were made to the American tradition of photo documentation which puts Ruscha in one line with photographers like Walker Evans and Robert Frank
+Later Sol Lewitt called them conceptual art and also connections were made to the American tradition of photo documentation which puts Ruscha in line with photographers like Walker Evans and Robert Frank.

 Ruscha’s books have not only been bought by lovers of his art but they have also been dealt with by other artists.
 One of them was Ruscha’s contemporary Bruce Nauman.
 Under the title Burning Small Fires (1968) he burned Ruscha’s book Various Small Fires and photographed the process.